doctest/doctest/README.md

 doctest
 =======

-doctest is a testing framework for c++ that is inspired by the unittest functionality in the D programming language and the docstrings in python - tests are documentation and should reside near the code they test.
+doctest is a c++ header only library for writing tests that is inspired by the unittest functionality in the D programming language and the docstrings in python - tests are documentation and should reside near the code they test.

 The library has automatic test discovery and is c++98 compatible.